-Cost plus pricing keeps the price of products and services in such a manner that it covers the cost of production and provides sufficient profit margin for the firm to reach its target rate of return.
+Cost-plus pricing keeps the price of products and services in such a manner that it covers the cost of production and provides sufficient profit margin for the firm to reach its target rate of return.
 In other words, the company decides the margins that it wants from the product, and then adds the margin on top of the cost to come to a selling value.
-Thus, the mark up pricing or cost plus pricing method can provide the company with an overview on how much profit they are going to have.
+Thus, the mark up pricing or cost-plus pricing method can provide the company with an overview on how much profit they are going to have.

-Calculation of Cost plus pricing
+Calculation of Cost-plus pricing

 Therefore, we have the average cost derived from the multiplication of average variable cost and average fixed cost.
 The average variable cost is calculated by dividing the total variable cost by quantity.
-This is the initial phase in computing the cost-up pricing.
+This is the initial phase in computing the cost-plus pricing.

 Where – AC is Average cost.

 TFC is total fixed cost